mindset-dojo/mindset-dojo.github.io/_forms/four-energy-randori.md

 In Four Energy Randori, the “attack” is not a person—it is the moment.
 You engage changing conditions through conversation, timing, attention, conflict, collaboration, stillness, or relational pressure.

-Across formats—solo sensing, dyads, triads, or group flow—you will:
+With guidance from [Sensei](../sensei/) and support from [Senpai](../senpai/), you’ll train through solo sensing, dyads, triads, and group flow:

 - Notice your default stance and energetic signature.
 - Shift intentionally among the Four Energies: